Toyota Camry: V10 (1982–1986)

 Development of the V10 series Camry and Vista began in August 1977 following the 1973 oil crisis and would later cover the 1979 crisis.
-Automobile manufacturers were making the inexorable move to downsized, lighter, more fuel efficient cars with better aerodynamic performance.
+Automobile manufacturers increasingly shifted toward downsized, lighter, more fuel efficient cars with better aerodynamic performance.
 The industry also began wide-scale switching from the rear-wheel-drive layout to the lighter and more compact front-wheel-drive in the interest of increased fuel economy.
 With a development focus on exports, particularly to the US, Toyota designed Camry to replace the Toyota Corona (T130) in many overseas markets.
 It needed to compete with the compact, front-drive Honda Accord sedan from Japan.
-Via one-upmanship, Camry exceeded the Accord's wheelbase by 150 mm and offered larger engines.
+The Camry had a wheelbase 150 mm longer than that of the Honda Accord.
 The design brief also established the compact front-wheel-drive X platform vehicles by General Motors in the US as competitors.
 In light of this competition—and a first for Toyota—the V10 adopted front-wheel drive with the engine transversely mounted.
 Between this layout that reduced the size of the engine compartment, the notchback sedan and liftback bodies with rear quarter windows, and the longer wheelbase of 2600 mm—the V10 series was considered spacious for its time and class.
 Furthermore, by situating the fuel tank underneath the back seat, luggage space is increased.
 The styling of the V10 followed the box-shaped trends characteristic of the early 1980s.
 Wind tunnel testing led to the fitment of drag-reducing flush pillars, a flat roofline to reduce wind buffeting, and one-piece front bumper with air dam to direct air flow.
 Drag coefficient is quoted at for the sedan and for the liftback.

 Coil spring independent suspension features by way of a MacPherson strut type with stabilizer and strut bar up front, and a MacPherson rear setup with parallel lower arms.
 Steering uses a rack and pinion design; braking hardware is made up of front ventilated discs and rear drums with a double proportioning valve to suppress lock-up.
 Innovatively, a sensor is fitted to detect worn-out brake pads, alerted by use of an audible chime.